 • Supports schools with any concerns regarding ISL services and provides guidance on streamlining supports

 • Acts as an intermediary between the superintendent’s office and ISL

-As the FLC, Timothy’s role includes, but not limited to:
+The FLC role includes, but is not limited to:

 • Supports work related to parent leadership and community engagement

 • Provides guidance for developing family involvement and leadership at the school and district levels